Director: Andréa G. Grottoli , Professor, Ohio State University

 Cyber-seminars: The results of each workshop will further be presented by a Steering Committee member as a live cyber-seminar.
 The videos will be archived for future viewing and available to the entire coral bleaching research community.

-Early Career Training Program: This program will make available, on a competitive basis, funds for 16 individuals to spend time in another lab to learn new skills, methods, or analytical approaches, thus furthering interdisciplinary training.
+Early Career Training Program: This program will make available, on a competitive basis, funds for 16 individuals at US institutions to spend time in another US lab to learn new skills, methods, or analytical approaches, thus furthering interdisciplinary training.